-“Even if not much is happening – even if there haven’t been any major developments and things are still in the works –– I think it’s important to let them know what’s going on,” Sarah said.
+“Even if not much is happening –– even if there haven’t been any major developments and things are still in the works –– I think it’s important to let (the survivor) know what’s going on,” Sarah said.
 “Because at least they’re not in the dark.”

 Junior Site Council Representative Nysa Bhat said the Associated Student Body at Paly is working to help prevent incidents of sexual assault and harassment by creating a Title IX sexual violence task force and partnering with Paly clubs RISE and Bring Change to Mind to provide resources.